The 8 Best Surf Helmets of 2025

 Gath Neo Hat Surf Helmet

-Highlights & Features: The Gath Neo Hat Surf Helmet, sometimes known simply as the Gath Surf Helmet, is an update to Gath’s very first surf helmet, introduced in 1989.
+Our Take: The Gath Neo Hat Surf Helmet, sometimes known simply as the Gath Surf Helmet, is an update to Gath’s very first surf helmet, introduced in 1989.
 It is still a staple in lineups globally.
 As the name implies, this helmet is designed and built for surfing and other in-the-water activities, mainly due to its streamlined design and ability to move through the water with minimal resistance, especially while duck diving.

 The Gath Neo Hat Surf Helmet can also be used for on-the-water activities like foiling, kiteboarding, SUPing, and more.
 The low-profile, lightweight, and minimalistic design provides the most head coverage, and the soft neoprene headband flexes to provide a good fit and keep water from flushing into your eyes after duck diving.